AKA Alex, Mijelmarngu, Mintjilmanganu

-Mingelmanganu began painting on canvas in 1979 producing works for his one-man show held in Perth in 1980, and tragically died during the following year 1981.
+Mingelmanganu began painting on canvas in 1979, producing works for his solo show in Perth in 1980, and tragically died during the following year 1981.
 The majority of these exhibition works are in state galleries leaving few in the public domain.
 His Wandjinas are usually striking with iconic power and, being rare, prompt spirited bidding on those few occasions when they come up for sale at auction.
 His highest price is $244,500, which was paid for a 118 x 90 cm, 1980 canvas.
 This was double the high estimate in Sotheby’s June 2002 sale.
 The sale remains the record price paid for a Wandjina painting on the secondary market and sets Mingelmanganu as the most desirable artist working in this style.
-The following year Sotheby’s sold a slightly smaller canvas from the same period within its estimate achieveing the second highest price of $175,500 for one of his works at that time.
+The following year Sotheby’s sold a slightly smaller canvas from the same period, within its estimate achieveing the second highest price of $175,500 for one of his works at that time.
 This price was, however, transcended when Sotheby's sold a Wandjina on bark from the collection of Dutch supermarket owner Thomas Vroom in London during 2015.
 Measuring 123 x 48 cm, and estimated at GBP20,000-30,000, the work achieved GBP93,750 or $187,069.

 Though other artists such as Charlie Numbulmoore fetch increasingly high prices, Mingelmanganu is unique in that, other than the Vroom bark, his most prized pieces were created on canvas.
 The scale that this medium allows adds certain potency to his images, recreating the vibrancy Wandjina images hold when painted in their original environment; grand scale paintings on the walls of caves in the Kimberley.